 Having a digital driver's license means being able to leave your physical wallet at home, having instant access to the ID versus frantically searching through your wallet, purse, or glove compartment, and being able to display ID quickly and efficiently.
 This might be while doing everything from buying liquor at the grocery store to renting a car, going through a security checkpoint at the airport, or gaining entrance to a venue.

 The primary concern is privacy and security, making sure that such sensitive data doesn't end up in the wrong hands or lead to identity theft.
 A user's personal information needs to be protected such that a digital driver's license can't be hacked or digitally altered in any way.
 If all these humps are overcome, there's real value in being able to store your driver's license digitally.

-Granted, there would also need to be a focus on keeping the device charged up at all times or having a failsafe feature that could display the license, even when the phone is turned off or not connected.
+Granted, you would also need to keep the device charged up at all times or have a failsafe feature that could display the license, even when the phone is turned off or not connected.

-The possibilities are endless when it comes to a driver's license in Google Wallet, and when/if this feature officially launches in big, widespread way, it could be a game-changer.
+The possibilities are endless when it comes to a driver's license in Google Wallet.
+Now that the feature is here, albeit in limited fashion, it could be a game-changer.

-Google Wallet is a reinvention of Google Pay that combines mobile payment capabilities from connected debit and credit cards with a single spot to store digital versions of store loyalty and payment apps, vaccination cards, events tickets, boarding passes, and more, so you can truly leave the wallet at home.
+Google Wallet is a reinvention of Google Pay that combines mobile payment capabilities from connected debit and credit cards with a single spot to store digital versions.
+You can also store loyalty and payment apps, vaccination cards, events tickets, boarding passes, and now even in some states, your driver's license, so you can truly leave the wallet at home.

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the Android Central team.